 |Technology Fee:||$20.00 per credit hour|

-Many classes in this program are 3 credits hours, making the total cost for these courses slightly below $1,100 per course.
+Many classes in this program are 3 credits hours, making the total cost for these courses slightly over $1,100 per course.

 In addition, there is a $20 Administrative Fee per class (not credit hour).